 Latest News and Events

-Thank you to all who helped make the Native American Health and Wellness Community Dance on Saturday, February 16, 2013, a great success!
+Thanks to all who helped make the Native American Health and Wellness Community Dance on Saturday, February 16, 2013, a great success!
 Check out the article and photos in the Herald Times and the Indiana Daily Student newspapers.
 View the FNECC facebook site for more photos.

 Herald Times / “Dancing for Health”